bartbutenaers/node-red-contrib-ui-svg/README.md

    ```
   This way the command only needs to be specified once.

-+ To further simplify the message, the CSS selector can also be added to the topic (separated by `|`) :
++ To further simplify the message, the CSS selector - when it is required - can also be added to the topic (separated by `|`) :
    ```
     {
         "topic": "update_text|#myRect > .faultMessage",